Vasil Kvachantiradze: World War II

-When the war broke out Kvachantiradze was drafted again in 1941 by the regional military commissariat and deployed as sniper in the Soviet 650th Rifle Regiment, 138th Rifle Division.
+When the war broke out Kvachantiradze was drafted again in 1941 by the regional military commissariat and deployed as a sniper in the Soviet 650th Rifle Regiment, 138th Rifle Division.
 He proved himself during the Battle of Stalingrad where he killed 60 enemy soldiers with his sniper rifle.
 In August 1942 Vasil was wounded for the first time and after his return, was transferred to the 179th Rifle Division, then part of the Soviet 43rd Army.
 By October 1942 he had amounted a total of 81 kills, for which he was awarded the Order of the Red Star.

 During the defensive battles around Prechistensky and Slobodskoy districts, Kvachantiradze fought in the 259th Rifle Regiment, 138th Rifle Division, where he went out on missions daily and was awarded with the Order of the Red Banner for 113 confirmed kills.
-By June 1944 Vasil Kvachantiradze in the rank of Starshina, had already suffered five battle wounds and with a personal score of 221, was regarded the best sniper of the 43rd Army.
+By June 1944 Vasil Kvachantiradze in the rank of Starshina, had already suffered five battle wounds and with a personal score of 221, was regarded as the best sniper of the 43rd Army.
 For his success, he was nominated for the title Hero of the Soviet Union.